ntjim/1330-HazelSite/README.md

 * Cart Page added
 * New filters to search projects with added
 * Projects can be searched by exact name
+* Navigation Bar logo routes all pages to Home

 #### Bug Fixes